Domestic Helpers' Medical Expenses in Hong Kong

 You might also be interested in:

 Domestic workers’ health is usually something a lot of employers overlook.
-Some employers might not even know when the helper’s gum is infected for so many days because she does not dare to tell.
+Some employers might not even know when the helper’s gum has been infected for a long period as she does not dare to tell.
 You are legally obliged to shoulder your helper’s medical expenses and to give sick leaves to your helper when necessary.
 How does this work?

-Under what circumstances should you shoulder your helper's medical expenses?
+Should you pay for your helper's medical expenses?

 According to the Labour Department, you need to provide free treatment to your helper whether or not her sickness or injury is attributed to her work.
-It means that you should pay for instance all the costs due to a medical consultation, stays at the hospital or emergency dental treatments.
-It also means no matter whether your helper cuts her hand while cooking dinner or gets bitten by a dog after her working hours, you should still provide free medical treatment to her.
-That is way, you are strongly advised to take out an insurance policy which includes full medical and hospitalisation coverage for the helper.
+It means that you should pay for instance all the costs due to a medical consultation, hospitalisation or emergency dental treatments.
+It also means no matter whether your helper cuts her hand while cooking dinner or gets bitten by a dog after her working hours, you should still provide her with free medical treatment.
+That is why you are strongly advised to take out domestic helper insurance which includes full medical and hospitalisation coverage for your helper.

 Your helper has to accept whichever registered medical practitioner you find for her.
 However, you can communicate with your helper to find out whether there are any that she prefers.
 For examples, she might not like having a male doctor, or she might know from her friends that there is a good doctor elsewhere.
 As long as you think her demand and the medical fees charged are reasonable, you can try accommodating her needs.